Welcome from the Chair

 We are a team of committed Governors that are very proud to be part of a thriving and welcoming school that embraces pupil learning and personal growth, supported by a dedicated school community.
 We work closely with the leadership team and staff to ensure educational and welfare standards are maximized across the school, and each child has the best opportunity to fulfill their potential in a safe, happy and thriving environment.
 Our role is to monitor and evaluate all aspects of the school, however we also are eager to support the school and be part of the school community.

-Following our successful Ofsted and Diocese inspections over the last two years, we are keen to ensure the school keeps building on the exciting initiatives it has in place.
-The new curriculum ‘Roots, Shoots and Leaves’ has been introduced and has been embraced by the teaching staff and pupils.
+Following our successful Ofsted and Diocese inspections, we are keen to ensure the school keeps building on the exciting initiatives it has in place.
 The school values educational academic achievements; however, it also believes in developing the whole child, and recognises and celebrates extra curricular achievements.

 What is the role of the Governing Body?